bart-sysf/yii2-key-helper/README.md

 You may contribute in any way you want, but please contact me beforehand to prevent merge-conflicts by [creating an issue](https://github.com/blurrywindows/yii2-key-helper/issues).

 ## ISSUES
-If you have any questions or experience any issues with this kit, please [submit an issue](https://github.com/blurrywindows/yii2-key-helper/issues).
+If you have any questions or experience any issues with this helper, please [submit an issue](https://github.com/blurrywindows/yii2-key-helper/issues).

 ## READ MORE
 * https://github.com/yiisoft/yii2/blob/master/README.md